13 Strangest Unsolved Mysteries of the Art World

 Michelangelo Buonarroti sculpted the magnificent David with a sling in his left hand, leading to the presumption Michelangelo envisioned the biblical figure as a lefty.
 But some experts believe David's right hand tells the more important story: it is disproportionately oversized, which some speculate is a nod to David's having been "strong of hand."
 And some point to the bulging veins in the hand and surmise David is gripping something tightly, which may or may not be another weapon.

 Why did Caravaggio kill?

 The artist, Caravaggio, was known as a troublemaker.
 For starters, in 1596, he killed another man during a brawl in Rome.
-No one knows what led to the brawl, although possibilities include money, sports, and romantic jealousy, but what’s even more mysterious is whether Caravaggio spent the rest of his life expressing his guilt through his paintings, some of which art historians believe contain thinly veiled confessions.
+No one knows what led to the brawl, although possibilities include money, sports, and romantic jealousy, but what's even more mysterious is whether Caravaggio spent the rest of his life expressing his guilt through his paintings, some of which art historians believe contain thinly veiled confessions.
 These include his painting of the murder of St. John the Baptist and his depiction of a despondent Goliath as Caravaggio himself.
-He wouldn’t have been the only artist to use his work as a secret message board—here are 10 hidden messages in famous paintings.
+He wouldn't have been the only artist to use his work as a secret message board—check out these hidden messages in famous paintings.